 Mail your application to BSIS between 60 and 90 days before your current guard card expires.

 Your license is valid for two years and expires the day after the expiration date that appears on your card.
-It’s recommended that you submit your guard card renewal application to BSIS at least 60 days prior to the expiration date but no sooner than six months.
+It’s recommended that you submit your guard card renewal application to BSIS at least 60 days prior to the expiration date but no sooner than 90 days.

 Mail your application to: